necrosato/home-alert/README.md

 2. Ensure that the host used to deploy the installation can ssh into each of the users of the target hosts via ssh keys.
 3. Install ansible
  * `$ sudo apt-get install ansible`
-4. Ensure the `python3-opencv` package is available via apt.
-If not, you will have to install OpenCV with python3 bindings via some other method.

 ## Installation